OpenKMIP/PyKMIP/README.rst

 * ``policy_path``
     A string representing a path to the filesystem directory containing PyKMIP server operation policy JSON files.
+* ``enable_tls_client_auth``
+    A boolean indicating whether or not extension checks should be performed on client certificates to verify that they can be used to derive client identity.
+This setting is enabled by default for backwards compatibility and must be explicitly disabled if this behavior is not desired.
+* ``tls_cipher_suites``
+    A list of strings representing the set of cipher suites to use when establishing TLS connections with new clients.
+Enable debug logging for more information on the cipher suites used by the client and server.
+* ``logging_level``
+    A string indicating what the base logging level should be for the server.
+    Options include: DEBUG, INFO, WARNING, ERROR, CRITICAL.
+The DEBUG log level logs the most information, the CRITICAL log level logs the least.

 **NOTE:** When installing PyKMIP and deploying the KMIP software server, you must manually set up the server configuration file.
 It **will not** be placed